romanov/XnaCraft/README.md

 TODO
 ====
- - proper game objects with physics symulation
+ - proper game objects with physics simulation
  - skyboxes
  - more block types with ability to switch between them
  - configurability